 Why should I choose ReStore?

 "This is a win for the donor, the ReStore, and the environment," Robin said.
-"The donor has a clean space and a tax deduction, 692 tons of items stay out of the waste stream each year, and proceeds from sales at the ReStore help sponsor the building of homes in our local community."
+"The donor has a clean space and a tax deduction, millions of pounds of materials stay out of the waste stream each year, and sales at the ReStore help sponsor the building of homes in our local community."

 As you make your way through spring cleaning this year, keep ReStore in mind!